dylibso/xtp-integration-exercise/README.md

 You are logged into your customer Acme Inc's instance and it's just you and the bot.

 Type some messages into the chat and you'll see the bot does not respond.
 The bot only responds to slash commands.
 To try some built-in commands start your message with `/`.
-You'll see a popup with a few built-in commands.
+You'll see a popup with built-in commands.
 Try `/countvowels Hello World`.
 The bot should respond with `countvowels: 3`

-Try out a few of the built-in commands by typing “/” into the message box.
-You should see a few goodies such as countvowels and holdbutts
+Try out the built-in commands by typing “/” into the message box.
+You should at least see goodies such as `countvowels`.

 ![count vowels](docs/count-vowels.png)